NBCLab/Onboarding/README.md

 If you are a new undergraduate student with the NBC Lab, please complete the following steps:

 ## Getting Started
-1. Respond to Dr. Laird's email request for your Google account info.
-2. Review the contents of the NBC Lab [Undergraduate Google Drive folder](https://drive.google.com/drive/folders/1-LOsWMTxu-sRawUVtYR7J-QqyK90bwSQ?usp=sharing).
+1. Review the contents of the NBC Lab [Undergraduate Google Drive folder](https://drive.google.com/drive/folders/1-LOsWMTxu-sRawUVtYR7J-QqyK90bwSQ?usp=sharing).
 This is a folder that contains our undergraduate training materials and information about ongoing projects.
-3. In the Google Sheet, complete your cells in the tabs labeled "Student Preferences" and "Student Progress".
+2. In the Google Sheet, complete your cells in the worksheet tabs labeled "Student Preferences" and "Student Progress".

 ## Resource Access and Communication
-1. Join the [NBC Lab](https://neuroinformaticslab.slack.com) Slack teams - once you have been onboarded, Dr. Laird will send you an invite.
-Please be patient and check your junk/clutter.
+1. Join the [NBC Lab](https://neuroinformaticslab.slack.com) Slack teams - Dr. Laird will send you an invite.
+If you are waiting for your invitation, please be patient and keep an eye on your junk/clutter folders.
     - We use the NBC Lab Slack workspace to discuss lab-related activities.
-After you've joined, click on "Channels" and browse the list to see the available discussions, which are separated by lab project (e.g., casa, embrace-raise, littleriver).
+After you've joined, click on "Channels" and browse the list to see the available discussions, which are separated by lab project (e.g., "casa", "embrace-raise", "littleriver").
 Add yourself to any and all of the lab's channels so that you can stay up to date on all of our recent progress and discussions.
     - Please edit your profile to include your full name in your Display Name, not just your first name or username, as well as a photo.
 Add a helpful description of your role under “What I Do”, e.g., “Undergraduate Student”.

 ## Regulatory Compliance and Training
 1. Every member of our lab that will be involved in any part of our research must complete some online courses through a program called CITI.
-The courses provide historical information of the use of human subjects in research as well as guidelines for keeping information gathered from participants confidential and protected.
+The courses provide historical information of the use of human subjects in research, as well as guidelines for keeping information gathered from participants confidential and protected.
 These courses should be completed prior to your start in the lab.
 Here are the instructions for creating an account and accessing these courses:
     - Go to [CITI](https://www.citiprogram.org)
     - On the left side of the page select the "Register" option located under the heading "Create an account".
     - Enter "Florida International University" as your affiliated institution and click "Continue".